Sequential Monitoring and Control of a Silicon Photonic Coherent Beam Adder and Analyzer: Architecture of the electronic-photonic chip

 \section{Architecture of the electronic-photonic chip}

 The architecture of the electronic-photonic chip is illustrated in Figure \ref{fig1}a.
 The entire circuit has a footprint of $\SI{4.3}{\milli\meter} \times \SI{3}{\milli\meter}$ (blue area) and is connected to an external digital electronic control board (green area).
-A microscope photograph of the die is shown in Figure \ref{fig1}b.
+A microscope photograph of the die, which was fabricated in a commerical silicon photonic foundry (Advanced Micro Foundry, Singapore \cite{AMF}), is shown in Figure \ref{fig1}b.
 The circuit features 11 thermally-tunable balanced MZIs, which are arranged in a 2-stage switch matrix followed by a $4\times 1$ binary mesh topology that acts as a 4-input coherent adder \cite{miller_2013_self}.
 This architecture was chosen to demonstrate the proposed time-multiplexed control approach on both devices that are insensitive to the input phase (switches) and on phase-dependent components (coherent adder), thus providing a generalized validation.
 Each MZI is equipped with thermal phase shifters ($h1-h14$) and a dedicated on-chip germanium photodiode (PD) on the output drop port ($PD1-PD11$), allowing real-time monitoring and configuration of the photonic functionality.
 Surface grating couplers, designed for transverse-electric (TE) polarized light, are used to couple light in and out of the chip ports.

 To minimize the number of electrical input/output (I/O) connections required for interfacing the optical circuit with the external control board, an electronic multiplexer (11-to-1 MUX) has been integrated on the chip to sequentially route the current signals from the monitor PDs towards a single readout transimpedance amplifier and acquisition circuit.
 After digitization with an analog-to-digital converter (ADC), the serialized signals are separated into parallel processing chains inside the field-programmable gate array (FPGA) hosted in the external board that manages the control system.
 The information is digitally elaborated, serialized again and brought back into the analog domain with a single digital-to-analog converter (DAC), connected to a second integrated demultiplexer (1-to-14 DEMUX) that sequentially drives each MZI actuator.
 In this way, only two I/O signals are required to operate the whole optical circuit, in addition to the MUX/DEMUX address bits.
 The latter scale as $\log_2\left(N_{D}\right)$, where $N_{D}$ is the number of multiplexed devices (14 for the heaters, 11 for the integrated PDs).
 This approach becomes increasingly advantageous as the complexity of the PIC, and hence $N_D$, increases.